timtebeek/break-your-testing-habits/site/docs/further-resources/resources.md

 - [Try Moderne](https://www.moderne.ai/try-moderne): Explore Moderne with a free trial to see how it can help with code modernization.

 ## Contribute
-- [Contributing to OpenRewrite](https://github.com/openrewrite/rewrite-testing-frameworks): Guide on how to contribute to the OpenRewrite project.
+- [Contribute to OpenRewrite](https://github.com/openrewrite/rewrite-testing-frameworks): Guide on how to contribute to the OpenRewrite project.
-- [Contributing to Error Prone Support](https://github.com/PicnicSupermarket/error-prone-support): Instructions for contributing to the Error Prone Support project.
+- [Contribute to Error Prone Support](https://github.com/PicnicSupermarket/error-prone-support): Instructions for contributing to the Error Prone Support project.